 Remove or Disable “Sent from my iPhone” Email Signature

-You can easily stop the “Sent from my iPhone” text from appearing on your outbound iPhone emails.
-Removing or customizing the signature applies to emails that are sent as replies or as new messages, and you can set it to whatever you want, or to absolutely nothing, by modifying the iOS signature settings.
-It only takes a moment, and here is exactly how to do that.
+You can easily stop the “Sent from my iPhone” text from appearing on your outbound iPhone emails, or change it to be something else.
+Removing or customizing the signature applies to emails that are sent as replies or as new messages from the iPhone, and you can set it to whatever you want, or to absolutely nothing, by modifying the iOS signature settings.
+It only takes a moment, and here is exactly how to do that on an iPhone or iPad.

 This is actually the same on an iPhone, iPad, or iPod touch, though we’ll focus on the iPhone for obvious reasons: